dayohassan/ProjectTwo/README.md

-The final produc of this application can be viewed on
+The final product of this application can be viewed on

 ```https://fsbo-home-tracker.herokuapp.com/```